Aerilius/sketchup-bridge/README.md

 3. In your html file, add a script tag that loads the file `bridge.js` (considering your own folder structure) like:
    `<script src="bridge.js"></script>`

+If you use `npm`, you can also just add the package [`sketchup-bridge`](https://www.npmjs.com/package/sketchup-bridge) to your dependencies and build it into your extension's JavaScript bundle.

 ### Usage Example

 On the Ruby side: